Does Catherine McKenna really want to hear from you about climate action?

 And while they didn't interfere with the protest that did unfold that evening, there were four armed officers with the Parliamentary Protective Service in attendance without any explanation for their presence.

-For her part, McKenna was keen to tout her government's climate record, build support for the federal carbon tax and to caution that while people may not be entirely satisfied with her government that the Conservatives would be far worse for the climate.
+For her part, McKenna was keen to tout her government's climate record, build support for the federal carbon tax and to caution while people may not be entirely satisfied with her government that the Conservatives would be far worse for the climate.

 In contrast, XR Ottawa -- through a banner action and die-in -- called on McKenna to declare a climate emergency and to take bold action given time is short (less than 12 years) to avert the compounded climate breakdown that would come with global temperatures increasing to 2 Celsius above pre-industrial levels.